 The last reconstruction of the Bratislava castle took place during the reign of empress Maria Teresa.
 The works started in 1760, transformed the castle into a magnificent palace.
 Unfortunately, after the death of the empress in 1780, her son and successor Jozef II donated the castle for the purposes of the seminary.
 At the beginning of the nineteenth century, the castle was turned into a barracks, and the place of clerics was occupied by Austrian soldiers.
 The fire they had caused in 1811 caused a massive fire, that destroyed most of the castle buildings.
 Only the barracks were rebuilt, while the rest, including the upper castle, remained in ruins for many years.
 The reconstruction of the castle was carried out only in the years 1956-1968.

 Little is known about the appearance of the oldest castle site.
 Probably already during the Great Moravian period on the hill, in its highest place a stone two-spatial palace building was erected with dimensions of 12 x 5 meters, surrounded by wood and earth fortifications.
 On the south-east side a timber corner tower was probably placed on a stone pedestal.
-At the base of the hill after 850, using stones from Roman buildings, a large three-nave basilica with an interior covered with wall polychromes was built.
+At the base of the hill after 850, using stones from Roman buildings, a large three-aisle basilica with an interior covered with wall polychromes was built.

 In the second half of the 12th century, after reconstruction from the damages caused by the Hungarian invasion, the Magyars erected a Romanesque palas on the hill, and on the eastern side, at the foot of the hill, in place of an older basilica from the Great Moravian period, a new Romanesque two-tower basilica dedicated to St. Salvator.
 Around 1200 a cylindrical chapel was situated nearby.